mukkelian/Ether/README.md

 Based on the classical lattice model (Heisenberg, XY, XYZ, etc.), code Ether has been developed to study the thermodynamics of ANY CRYSTAL SYSTEM by performing the basic Monte Carlo methods.
 Metropolis algorithm has been used to equate all the observables.

 Code Ether solves the given Hamiltonian
-H = JSiSj -MSi
+H = JSiSj - g*mb*MSi

 or,
-H = Jxx SxiSxj + Jyy SyiSyj + Jzz SziSzj - (MxSx + MySy + MzSz)
+H = Jxx SxiSxj + Jyy SyiSyj + Jzz SziSzj - g*mb*(MxSx + MySy + MzSz)

 where,
 J is defined as exchang energy (unit meV) splited into Jxx, Jyy, Jzz components.
 S is spin vector and has Sx, Sy, Sz components.
-M is magnetic field vector (unit Tesla) and has Mx, My, Mz components as well.
+M is magnetic field vector (unit Tesla) and has Mx, My, Mz components as well. g is g-factor mb is Bhor magneton (ev/T)

 **Note::** Always provide J in unit of meV (milli electron volts).
-For example for 0.001 eV provide this value in Ether code as 1, code automatically convert into the eV.
+For example for 0.001 eV provide this value in Ether code as 1, code will automatically convert it into the meV.

-Compile this **ether.f90** by any FORTRAN compiler, for our case we have choosen gfortran
+Compile this **ether.f90** by any FORTRAN compiler, for our case we have choosen **gfortran**

+For the compilatin, type the command same like given below into the terminal

  gfortran ether.f90 -o ether

-executable 'ether' will be created for running the program.
+executable 'ether' will be created for running this program.

 # 1. About 'input' file

-In input file there are basic information which you need to provide before running the program as given below,
+In input file there are basic informations which you need to provide before running the program which are given below,

 20000		  ---> MC steps